 Why I Leave My Horses Turned out During Winter Storms

-Letting the horses free range through and beyond that storm versus the opportunity to exercise just as much as they needed to.
+Letting the horses free-range through and beyond that storm gave them the opportunity to exercise just as much as they needed to.

 Horse Turnout in Ice-Covered Pastures

-Even if you trust your horse’s winter instincts and chose winter turnout, it is a good idea to take note of footing around troughs and stock tanks, and this area can be dangerous- particularly if it is trampled and partially thawed in the day, and frozen again overnight.
+Even if you trust your horse’s winter instincts- like our tough and snow-loving Bashkir curly horses- and chose winter turnout, it is a good idea to take note of footing around water troughs and stock tanks, and this area can be dangerous- particularly if it is trampled and partially thawed in the day, and frozen again overnight.
 While a horse can navigate this tricky footing, troughs can become a crowded hot-spot for group turnout and any scuffles between horses on this treacherous footing could be unsafe.